rsjk/RandomTiming/README.md

 19. Set up supervisor with "sudo nano /etc/supervisor/conf.d/random_number_generator.conf"
 20. Find out the number of workers for gunicorn with (2 * number of cores) + 1 then execute "nproc --all" to find number of cores
 21. Copy the contents of RandomNumberFlask/supervisor_config.txt into the file and change [Your Username] and [Number of Workers]
-22. Make the log files
+22. Make the log files by doing the following:
 * Do "sudo mkdir -p /var/log/random_number_generator"
 * Then "sudo touch /var/log/random_number_generator/random_number_generator.err.log"
 * Then do "sudo touch /var/log/random_number_generator/random_number_generator.out.log"